Radix tree: Variants

-A common extension of radix trees uses two colors of nodes, 'black' and 'white'.
+A common extension of radix trees uses two colors of nodes, "black" and "white".
 To check if a given string is stored in the tree, the search starts from the top and follows the edges of the input string until no further progress can be made.
 If the search string is consumed and the final node is a black node, the search has failed; if it is white, the search has succeeded.
-This enables us to add a large range of strings with a common prefix to the tree, using white nodes, then remove a small set of "exceptions" in a space-efficient manner by inserting them using black nodes.
+This makes possible to add a large range of strings with a common prefix to the tree, using white nodes, then remove a small set of "exceptions" in a space-efficient manner by inserting them using black nodes.